nikup/SilentFMI/README.md

 SilentFMI
 =========
-by Georgi Gaidarov, Nikolay Stoykov, Nikolina Gyrova, Maria Paskova and Nevena Vlaseva
+by Georgi Gaidarov, Nikolay Stoykov, Nikolina Gyurova, Maria Paskova and Nevena Vlaseva

 SilentFMI is an android app and website we made at a competitionq organized by our university,